What do I need to know about tenant guarantor loans, so I can get one?

 If you have a County Court Judgement, defaults, or missed payments then our lenders will still consider your application.

-They will not, however, accept any form of formal insolvency such as and IVA (individual Voluntary Arrangement), Trust Deed (Scotland only) or personal Bankruptcy.
+They will not, however, accept any form of formal insolvencies such as an IVA (Individual Voluntary Arrangement), Trust Deed (Scotland only) or personal Bankruptcy.

 Your loan backer, however, does need to have a clean credit file and advice to help them find out if their file is clean we expand on below.